krzysztofzuraw/blog/src/posts/2016-01-01-geodjango.md

 [documentation](https://docs.djangoproject.com/en/dev/ref/contrib/gis/):

 > GeoDjango intends to be a world-class geographic Web framework.
 Its
-> goal is to make it as easy as possible to build GIS Web applications
+> goal is to make it as simple as possible to build GIS Web applications
 > and harness the power of spatially enabled data.

 To run GeoDjango you have to install some additional packages.
 In ubuntu